 With the close method, there are three arguments that you need to define, and as you can see, all these arguments are optional, and you can skip them if you want.
 But some methods don’t have arguments (for example: activate)

-Example to use a Property to with Workbook
+For example to use a Property with Workbook

-Imagine you want to count the sheets from the workbook “book1” in that case, you need to use the “Sheets” property then the further count property of it.
+Imagine you want to count the sheets from the workbook “book1” In that case, you need to use the “Sheets” property and then the further count property of it.

-In the above code, as I said, you have the book1 defined, and then the sheet property refers to all the sheets and then the count property to count them.
+In the above code, as I said, you have book1 defined, and then the sheet property refers to all the sheets, and then the count property to count them.
 And when you run this code, it shows you a message box with the result.